Two minute Disney Plus review

 The Disney Plus app lets you indicate whether you're using mobile data to stream or not.
 If you do, you'll have the option to stream in lower quality so your precious data doesn't instantly disappear.
 You'll also get the option to download movies so you can watch them on the go without wasting data.
 (In this case you do get different download resolutions to choose from: Standard, Average and High.
 A precise resolution isn't shown here either.)

-As we mentioned earlier, a range of MCU movies are also available to stream in IMAX Enhanced Mode.
+As we mentioned earlier, many MCU movies are also available to stream in IMAX Enhanced Mode.
 This mode increases the aspect ratio of supported films to 1:90:1, which allows you to see up to 26% more of these Marvel flicks.
 If nothing else, it removes the black border around the screen, so you'll definitely see more of what's on screen for certain films.
-Supported movies include Avengers: Endgame, Black Panther, Shang-Chi, Iron Man, Thor: Ragnarok and Captain America: Civil War.
+Supported movies include Eternals, Thor: Love and Thunder, Black Widow, Avengers: Endgame, Black Panther, Shang-Chi, Iron Man, Thor: Ragnarok and Captain America: Civil War.

 Disney Plus supported features: Parental controls and GroupWatch